raphaeltamaki/raphaeltamaki/posts/Forecasting Customer Lifetime Value - Why Uncertainty Matters/Forecasting Customer Lifetime Value - Why Uncertainty Matters.md

 With the clear connection between *Cost per User* and profit, we can focus on LTV.
 The Lifetime Value of a user is, by definition, how much revenue a user generates in their lifetime, in other words, from the moment they started their 'life' as a user of a product until infinity.
 But we can't use infinity in practice, in good part because we need a target to train the machine-learning models, so the lifetime value is usually defined as just a date 'sufficiently away' in the future.

 The fact that the 'real' LTV is usually too far away in the future means that it cannot be used for practically any critical decision within a company.
-This means that the LTV used for such decisions will be an estimate, and as an estimate, we are sure of its exact value.
+This means that the LTV used for such decisions will be an estimate, and as an estimate, we are unsure of its exact value.

 If we estimate the LTV of our users using any conventional machine-learning algorithm, one assumption that these models require is for the residual (basically the error) to be normally distributed.
 As such, we will assume that the LTV models' error is (1) unbiased and (2) follow a normal distribution.